lgmoneda/time-robust-forest/README.md

 </div>

-A Proof of concept model that explores timestamp information to train a random forest with better Out of Distribution generalization power.
+A Proof of concept model that explores timestamp information to train a random forest with better Out-of-distribution generalization power.

 ## Installation